jassefa/Primary-Voter-Turnout-VS-General-Election/README.md

 -	We did not want normalize year, state, and re-election values, since we were not looking into the numeric values themselves but looking to see if patterns existed with election year, state, or election type.
 -	Because we did not want to normalize all x values, after scaling the columns we wanted, we reset x train and x test to scaled values.
 I am still unsure if this was the best approach.
 -	After Creating  a Linear Regression model and fitting it to the scaled training data, we  used X_test_scaled, y_test_scaled, and model.predict(X_test_scaled) to calculate MSE and R2
--	ML Linear Regression Model 1:
+### ML Linear Regression Model 1:
-    -o	Features: Election Year, State, Voter Eligible Population, Voters Registered, Primary Voter Turnout Count, Type of Election
+####  Features: Election Year, State, Voter Eligible Population, Voters Registered, Primary Voter Turnout Count, Type of Election
-    -o	MSE: 0.05744684732134782 R2: 0.9914012628851123
+####  MSE: 0.05744684732134782 R2: 0.9914012628851123
-    -o	The MSE shows that our data values are dispersed closely to its mean, and our R2 shows a high positive correlation.
+-   The MSE shows that our data values are dispersed closely to its mean, and our R2 shows a high positive correlation.
 -	We made predictions using a fitted model and plotted the difference between the model predicted values and actual y values, versus the model predicted values.
 -	We also created a data frame comparing actual values, predicted values, training residuals and test residuals.
 -	ML Linear Regression Model 2: